riteshpandey2024-cyber/InfoSec/README.md

 <br>

-The **Stacked Trends** chart visualizes the same 10-year, 15-category data as the line graph but presents it as stacked annual bars, making compositional shifts — rather than individual trajectories — the focal point.
+The **Stacked Trends** chart visualises the same 10-year, 15-category data as the line graph but presents it as stacked annual bars, making compositional shifts — rather than individual trajectories — the focal point.
 Each bar represents the full tracked incident share for that year, with segments showing each category's contribution.
 The transformation from the 2015 bar (dominated by a large Malware segment) to the 2024 bar (dominated by the Phishing segment with visible new slices for Supply Chain and Cloud) tells the decade's security story in a single visual.
 Security architects and CISO teams should interpret this chart as an instruction to rebalance control portfolios: defenses designed for mass-malware environments must be supplemented with controls designed for the 2024 composition — email security, supply chain governance, and cloud posture management.

 ---